desmosinc/policies/privacy-policy.md

 <h2 id="choices">6.
 Your Choices and Rights</h2>

-**Summary**: You may choose not to provide Personal Data, You may review, change, or terminate your account at any time.
+<div class="summary-highlight">**Summary**: You may choose not to provide Personal Data, you may review, change, or terminate your account at any time.</div>

 You may decline to submit Personal Data through and to our Service, in which case Desmos or your School may not be able to provide certain parts of the Service to you.
 You may update or correct your name, email address, or password at any time by visiting your “Account Settings” link.
 You may also delete your account altogether there, which will remove all Personal Data we have collected about you, other than to the extent provided to us by your School.
 With respect to User Information provided to the Service by your School, please reach out to your School to request removal or updates of such information.
 If you have any questions about reviewing, modifying, or deleting your information, or if you want to remove your name or comments from our website or publicly displayed content, you can contact us directly at [privacy@desmos.com](mailto:privacy@desmos.com).
 We may not be able to modify or delete your information in all circumstances.